ggcasuso/shopping_cart/README.md

 =============

 A simple shopping cart running in Symfony with MongoDB.
-The shopping cart shows a product list that you can choose, when you add a product to the order, you could have discounts:
+The shopping cart shows a product list that you can choose, if you add a product to the order, you can have discounts:
- - Menu Discount: You received a 20% off when you choose a menu (Main course, drink and dessert)
+ - Menu Discount: You receive a 20% off when you choose a menu (Main course, drink and dessert)
- - 3x2 Discount: You received a 3x2 discount adding 3 items of the same product
+ - 3x2 Discount: You receive a 3x2 discount adding 3 items of the same product

-The discount appears automatically in your order.
+The discount will appear automatically in your order.

 In this first version, every time you enter in homepage, you create a new order in database to add products.